alshedivat/al-folio/_posts/2023-11-03-dtm1_vs_icesat2.md

 #### The performance of co-registration

 After co‑registration, the percentage of points with a deviation less than 0.5 m from ICESat‑2 snow‑free segments is calculated to be 48.9%, 49.13%, 23.7%, and 27.2% for DTM1, DTM10, GLO30, and FABDEM respectively.
-In terms of NMAD (Normalized Median Absolute Deviation), for example, the improvement for DTM10 is from 0.99m to 0.77m.
+In terms of NMAD (Normalized Median Absolute Deviation), for example, the improvement for DTM10 is from 0.99 m to 0.77 m (NMAD).
 If we attribute the residual bias partially to ICESat-2, we can use the subset_te_flag to exclude bad segments.
 This will result in better metrics for the co-registered DEM (Table 4.2 in my thesis).

 <div class="row">